VaibhavSharma-47/File-Upload-To-S3/README.md

 Use npm install to install dependencies and npm start to start the front end;

 Use the code in lambda folder to create lambda on AWS.
-Create a API gateway with a and replace the end point in the Axios.post() with yours.
+Create an API gateway with a POST endpoint and replace the end point in the Axios.post() with yours.

 Create a s3 bucket and replace fileUploadPath in the index.js and create appropirate IAM policies to allow lambda to write to S#.